KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/objects/manipulatingProperties.md

+---
+layout: default
-## Assigning Properties to Objects
+title: Assigning Properties to Objects
+---
 After creation, objects can be assigned additional properties.

 This assignment is *Ex Nihilo* (latin for 'from nothing').
 That is, you may assign properties to any object as needed.